rancher-sandbox/cluster-api-provider-elemental/doc/QUICKSTART.md

 ## (Elemental Toolkit) Host configuration

 A bootable ISO image can be build using the [elemental-toolkit](https://github.com/rancher/elemental-toolkit).
 The image contains the `elemental-agent` and an initial configuration to connect.
-Upon boot, it will auto-install an Elemental system on a machine.
+Upon boot, it will auto-install an Elemental system on a machine on the configured device: `/dev/vda`.

+You can configure a different device, editing the `ElementalRegistration` created above.

 - Clone this repository: